PhD Program Student Representatives | NYU Langone Health

 Hometown: Pleasant Hill, California

-Program track: Molecular Oncology and Tumor Immunology (third year)
+Research focus: Molecular Oncology and Tumor Immunology

 Undergraduate: University of California, Santa Cruz